hackerb9/ssa-baby-names/README.md

 * [identifiers.txt](identifiers.txt): Based on allnames.txt, a list of
   over 100k valid, unique, memorable identifiers.
-Every line contains a sequence of 2 to most 15 lowercase ASCII characters.
+Every line contains a sequence of 2 to 15 lowercase ASCII characters.
 Most will be recognized by English speakers as given names.

   <details>